 We emphasize that the potential for automation described above is created by adapting and integrating currently demonstrated technologies.
 Moreover, it is notable that recent technological advances have overcome many of the traditional limitations of robotics and automation.
 A new generation of robots that are more flexible and versatile, and cost far less, than those used in many manufacturing environments today can be “trained” by frontline staff to perform tasks previously thought to be too difficult for machines—tasks such as picking and packing irregularly spaced objects, and resolving wiring conflicts in large-scale projects in, for example, the aerospace industry.
 Artificial intelligence is also making major strides that are increasing the potential for automating work activities.

-Artificial intelligence has indeed been attracting lots of press within selected domains.
+Artificial intelligence has been attracting considerable attention over an increasing number of domains.
 When evaluated in the context of the 18 capabilities listed in Figure 1, McKinsey's analysis proposes that the domain with the second highest potential - manufacturing - represents an appealing target.
-McKinsey uses this analysis to conclude that "Just over half of all working hours in the United States are spent on activities that are the most susceptible to automation".
+McKinsey analysis concludes that "Just over half of all working hours in the United States are spent on activities that are the most susceptible to automation".
 Their analysis considered:

 - Performing physical activities and operating machinery in both predictable and unpredictable environments